 Each session includes a presentation and small group discussions on specific topics relative to the presentation.
 Each Leadership Class consists of approximately 20 members.

 Following is a list of topics presented and discussed during the program.

 Latinos currently employed in private, public or non-profit organizations can apply.
 Recipients of an HMC Scholarship Award, Latino veterans, LGTBQ, those with disabilities and bi-cultural individuals are highly encouraged to apply.

-Successful completion of the LLDP requires significant time and effort from those attending.
+Successful completion of the Leadership Program requires significant time and effort from those attending.
 Attendance at each monthly one-day session is critical.
 Class participants are expected to attend all ten sessions except in the case of emergency.

-Latinos interested in participating in the program must fill out an application on the HMC Website at the following link: 2019-2020 Leadership Program Application.
-Applications will then be reviewed by the HMC staff and individuals will be notified of acceptance by August 29, 2019.
-The HMC governs the LLDP and makes all decisions as to acceptance.
-Deadline: May 31, 2019
+Latinos interested in participating in the program must fill out an application on the HMC website.
+Individuals will be notified of acceptance by August 28, 2020.
+The HMC governs the Leadership Program makes all decisions as to acceptance.

-- Expand their network to include their fellow Latino attendees and the business and community leaders who present
+- Networking opportunities with fellow Latino participants and the business and community presenters

-- Expand their understanding of cultural diversity and the efforts required in business and in the community to strengthen diversity for the Latino community
+- Understanding of cultural diversity and the efforts required to strengthen diversity for the Latino community

 - Ability to share new skills and insights with your employer to help your employer address these leadership and management topics.